akasumitlamba/QuickClip-NotepadClipboard/README.md

 8. Click the settings button to customize the extension to your preferences
 9. Use the font size controls to adjust text size
 10. Expand/collapse long text items for better readability
+11. Click on hyperlinks to open them in new tabs
+12. Double-click hyperlinks to edit their text

 ## Development